Instagram Tips & Strategies

 For Android Users:

 4. Tap "Start recording."
-A countdown will begin.
+A countdown begins.

 Best Practices After Exporting Your Reel